Skip to main content

 Hampton

 I am a painter.
 Painting in itself is purposeful.
-My primary focus within this is embodiment through internal transformation, always as interconnected phenomena.
-My work is envisioning through co-becoming; a dynamic alchemy of creative coexistence.
+My primary focus within this is 'human revolution' or internal transformation, always as interconnected phenomena.
+My work is envisioning and enlivening; a dynamic alchemy of creative coexistence.

-The language of my work arises from my effort to seek, perceive, experience and act from the level of the essential: the realm of elemental interconnection or ‘oneness’ which runs through all life.
+The language of my work arises from my effort to seek, perceive and act from the level of the essential: a realm of elemental interconnection or 'oneness' which runs through all life.

 Lived Experience

-Morgan gained entry to The Byam Shaw School of Fine Art (foundation, 2002) and then The Slade School of Fine Art (BA Painting hons, 2003), discontinuing in the first year due to illness, and displacement.
+Morgan gained entry to The Byam Shaw School of Fine Art (foundation) and then The Slade School of Fine Art (BA Painting hons), discontinuing in the first year due to illness, and displacement.
 She continued to paint.

 An 18 year Socially Engaged Arts Practice crosses the boundaries of education, health and therapeutic arts practice.
-While co-creating with children living with disability, Morgan had an intuitive understanding of the transformative power of 'mirroring'.
-A return to study Psychology at Roehampton University (2012), brought her up close with 'mirror neurone' theory (movement is investigated as the neurological underpinning of empathy) in the field of Cognitive Neuroscience.
-She gained a first class honours degree and the Martin Glachlan Prize (2015).
-While studying, she met SGI Nichiren Buddhism with concepts of oneness, of 'self and environment', and ‘body and mind’.
-A major shift led to phenomenological research into possibilities of every-day being and co-becoming (embodiment) for healing through self-other boundaries: in moving dialogue with able/disabled bodies (2015-17), and sensory ‘intra-action’ with earth-phenomena (2016- eg: wood, clay, weather).
+Intuitive understanding of 'mirroring' while co-creating with children living with disability, led to a return to study (2012).
+Morgan gained a first class honours degree in Psychology from Roehampton University (focus in Critical Psychology and Cognitive Neuroscience) and was awarded the Martin Glachlan Prize (2015).
+Here she met SGI Nichiren Buddhism.
+A major shift led to experiential research into possibilities of every-day being and co-becoming for healing through permeable self-other boundaries: in moving dialogue with able/disabled bodies (2015-17), and sensory intra-action with earth-phenomena (2016- eg: wood, clay and weather).
+And now embraces the interconnectedness or oneness of cosmic-body and home-body.

 spring, into life